robert-solomon12/R.Pi-Quad_X/README.md

 - The first thing to do is to create a hosted Wi-Fi network.
 To accomplish this we use [`isc-dhcp-server`](https://help.ubuntu.com/community/isc-dhcp-server) and [`hostapd`](https://w1.fi/hostapd/)
   - `isc-dhcp-server` serves as the DHCP server for our Wi-Fi network
   - `hostapd` serves as access point management, essentially making a Wi-Fi card into a router
 - Now for communication with our MultiWii device.
-I have a [C library](https://github.com/rgw3d/cMultiWii) with the [MSP protocol](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol), and I use a backbone library [`libserialport`](https://sigrok.org/wiki/Libserialport)
+There is the [C library](https://github.com/rgw3d/cMultiWii) with the [MSP protocol](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol), and I use a backbone library [`libserialport`](https://sigrok.org/wiki/Libserialport)
   - `libserialport` is downloaded from their git repository, and installed
   - `cMultiWii`, my MSP implementation is downloaded from the git repository.
 This will be compiled later
 - Websocket communication is needed next.
 I use the [`websocketpp`](https://github.com/zaphoyd/websocketpp) library, implemented in this repo.